Bingo-choco/Community-detection/README.md

-:bulb: The latest and final version of this algorithm is in
+:bulb: The latest and final version of this algorithm, its route is BK\src\main\scala\BBB\Final.scala
+:scissors: I'm so sorry that I donn't have sufficient time to sort up my code.
+I'll gradually update it in the next few days after my first Commit.:stuck_out_tongue_closed_eyes:

 # Community-detection
 use [spark+scala] to implement CPM(Cluster Percolation Method):smiley: